 The report made three findings:

 Overall, trust levels had at least remained the same since 2015.
 The global total appeared to have improved against all of the 5 reference industries, wave over wave, by an average of just over 4 percentage points.
 Ratings from Africa and South America are the most stable, only showing improvement against ISPs.
-As noted above, there is no way to confirm that these numbers have improved over the two surveys.
+As noted above, there is no way to confirm at this point that the improvement in these numbers over the two surveys is lasting.

 Trust in the domain name system is highest relative to ISPs.
 The relative levels of trust compared to other industries is very similar to last wave.
 Nearly 50% trust the domain name system more than ISPs, while e-Commerce and web-based marketing companies are closer to the domain name industry’s trust levels, with one in three respondents trusting the domain name system more.